How Dangerous Are the Roads in Wilkes-Barre?

 Wilkes-Barre sits in the middle of Luzerne County in the northeastern part of Pennsylvania.
 Boasting a population of just over 40,000, the town is home to heavily traveled roads such as I-81, the Pennsylvania Turnpike, Route 11, and the Cross Valley.
 It’s no surprise the number of car accidents in Wilkes-Barre has steadily increased in recent years.
 So, where do most car accidents happen in Wilkes-Barre?

-If you or your loved one were a victim of a car accident in Wilkes-Barre, Pennsylvania you may have rights to compensation.
-The car accident lawyers at Munley Law have extensive knowledge of Pennsylvania law, various insurance policies, and the Pennsylvania court system.
+If you or your loved one were a victim of a car accident in Wilkes-Barre, Pennsylvania, you may have the right to compensation.
+The Wilkes-Barre car accident lawyers at Munley Law Personal Injury Attorneys have extensive knowledge of Pennsylvania law, various insurance policies, and the Pennsylvania court system.
 Call today for a free consultation with one of our expert car accident lawyers.
 We will guide you through the claims process and do everything in our power to ensure you receive the maximum amount of compensation for your injuries.

 What Are the Main Causes of Car Accidents in Wilkes-Barre?

+What causes car accidents in Wilkes-Barre to occur?
 The Pennsylvania Department of Transportation highlights several factors that lead to car accidents in the state.
-According to the data, the leading causes of car wrecks in Wilkes-Barre and across Pennsylvania are:
+According to the data, the leading causes of car wrecks in Wilkes-Barre are: